4-co/imdb/README.md

 Some general guidelines:

 * Use the native (SQL) API
-* Use a separate collection for your key-value cache than your operational data
+* Use a separate container for your key-value cache than your operational data
 * Use an efficient partition hash that distributes storage and access evenly (int mod x works well for numeric keys)
 * Use indexing [policies](https://docs.microsoft.com/en-us/azure/cosmos-db/index-policy) to turn off indexing for the value in a key-value store
 * Use direct access by ID and partition key for single document reads